jaittola/viikkopaperikalenteri/README.md

 ## Introduction

-This repository contains a Python script and LaTeX template files for generating a traditional printable paper calendar.
+This repository contains a Python script and LaTeX template files for generating traditional printable paper calendars.

-Each week is laid out on a spread of two A5 pages.
+Each week is laid out on a spread of two pages.
 The first day of week in the layout is Monday.

+There are two variations of the layout:

+ * An A5 layout with hourly time slots
+ * A simpler A6 layout without the time slots

 [![Sample spread of the calendar](readme-images/sample-spread.png)](readme-images/sample-spread.pdf)